 State licensing requirement

-At the end of the LPN program, qualified candidates are required to go and get a practicing license as a nurse.
+At the end of the PN program, qualified candidates are required to go and get a practicing license as a nurse.
 This means:

 Passing the NCLEX-PN: